 - Alias: Displays the name assigned to the device when it registered.
 The name is determined by the Device Naming Template, which is a configuration setting available on devices, device folders, and the Management Zone. - Hostname: Displays the device's host name. - IP Address: Displays the device's IP address. - Test Device: Displays if the device is a test device or a non-test device. - If the device is not a test device, you can click Set to set the device as a test device.
 If the device is a test device, you can click Reset to reset the device as a non-test device. - Last Full Refresh: Displays the last time that the device refreshed its information (bundles, policies, configuration information, registration information, and so forth).
 A refresh can be manually initiated by the device's user, manually initiated by an administrator using the Refresh Device Quick Task, or scheduled.
-The refresh schedule is determined by the Device Refresh Schedule configuration setting available on devices, device folders, and the Management Zone. - Last Contact: Displays the last time the agent contacted the ZENworks Server. - ZENworks Agent Version: Displays the version of the ZENworks Agent software on the device.
-Click the underlined version number to display a list of the ZENworks Agent modules that are installed on the device along with their version numbers.

-You can uninstall, enable, or disable the ZENworks modules by using the ZENworks Agent settings on the device's Settings page.
+The refresh schedule is determined by the Device Refresh Schedule configuration setting available on devices, device folders, and the Management Zone. - Last Contact: Displays the last time the agent contacted the ZENworks Server. - Last Boot Time: Displays the date and time when the device was rebooted the last time.
+For more information, hover on the displayed date.
+The value will be unavailable if the server is at ZENworks 2020 Update 2 or lower versions. - Reboot Pending Since: Displays the date and time since when the device reboot is pending.
+This field will be displayed only when you have postponed the device reboot after applying a patch, update, or any other action that requires a device reboot.
+The value will be unavailable if the device reboot is completed, or if the server is at ZENworks 2020 Update 2 or lower versions, or if the server OS is Linux or Macintosh. - Network Location: Displays the network location name to which the device was connected.
+Along with the name, time and date of connection will also be displayed.
+The value will be unavailable if the server is at ZENworks 2020 Update 2 or lower versions. - ZENworks Agent Version: Displays the version of the ZENworks Agent software on the device.
+Click the underlined version number to display a list of the ZENworks Agent modules that are installed on the device along with their version numbers. - You can uninstall, enable, or disable the ZENworks modules by using the ZENworks Agent settings on the device's Settings page.
 Click the Settings tab > click Device Management > click ZENworks Agent > in the Enable/Disable Agents section, click Installed, Enabled, or Disabled for each agent, select the reboot behavior, then click Apply.
 If you are configuring the ZENworks Agent settings on a device folder or a device, you need to click Override settings before you can modify the settings.